 The Monkey Bites

-So read the stained hand-lettered sign on the front door.
+So read the stained, hand-lettered sign on the front door.

 Ace sat with his back to the room and appeared to be reading a small prayer book.
 Actually, he was tearing out the pages one by one and eating them, chewing slowly, and looking up at the ceiling of his cage as if he was memorizing the text.
-Billy, the Winsock's owner and bartender, said he only ate one or two pages a day – it was not as if he was hungry.
+Billy, the Winsock’s owner and bartender, said he only ate one or two pages a day—it was not as if he was hungry.
 Billy fed Ace every time he fed himself.
 In fact, he fed Ace first like he was worried about being poisoned; a fair concern because he treated the cook like dirt.

-The day he escaped a little girl was the only one who watched him slip out the unfastened wire door.
+The day he escaped, she helped him by not saying anything as she watched him slip out the unfastened wire door.
 He scrambled soundlessly up the cage and across a shelf full of stemmed glasses that never even shuddered.
 From there, he reached the open transom over the door that led to the alley.
 He paused a moment as if mentally packing, and fixed Bea with his hooded golden eyes, vanishing before she could blink.
-She smiled and pondered her dessert.
 He was gone an hour before Billy missed him.

-Ace was finally vindicated when Maryann Phelps was found dead of a heart attack, lying flat on her back in the McCarthy's kitchen garden, a smug look on her face and one of Ginny McCarthy's prize-winning cherry pies upside down in the dirt beside her.
+Ace was vindicated when Maryann Phelps was found dead of a heart attack, lying flat on her back in the McCarthy’s kitchen garden, a smug look on her face and one of Ginny McCarthy’s prize-winning cherry pies upside down in the dirt beside her.

 Then came the day that Bea found Ace dead.
 Frozen stiff as a cob.